Shicheng-Guo/samsa2/README.md

 * Step 1: Install `samsa2` into `/hpc/tools/samsa2/`, be careful, it will be working folder in future analysis.

-## Version 2 of the SAMSA pipeline - faster!
-Lighter!
-More options!
-Less waiting!
 ### New in version 2:
 * DIAMOND integration, allowing for SAMSA2 to be run without ever needing an MG-RAST account.
 * Option to annotate against custom databases (`fasta files with stains you want to show`).